diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2024-04-15-should-i-use-virtual-threads.md

 ## Pooled threads

 Since the JVM is limited by the number of threads, another possibility is to use a thread sharing system instead of a thread per request.
-We can create a fixed number of threads in store them in a pool.
+We can create a fixed number of threads and store them in a pool.
 When needed, a thread is fetched from the pool to start the calculation.
 After the calculation is done or if it is blocked, the thread is put back into the pool and released.

 <figure>
     <a href="/assets/img/virtual-threads/thread_pool.gif"><img src="/assets/img/virtual-threads/thread_pool.gif"></a>